dmbarbour/glas/docs/GlasDesign.md

 ## Data

-Glas represents data using finite, immutable binary trees.
-Instances of data without context are called values.
+Glas currently represents data using finite, immutable binary trees.

+Trees can directly represent structured and indexed data without modeling pointers, align well with the needs of parsing, and are simpler than graphs for expressing incremental construction or reasoning about termination.
 A relatively naive encoding:

         type Tree = ((1 + Tree) * (1 + Tree))
             a binary tree is pair of optional binary trees